How to: Debug 64-Bit Applications

 If you debug a 64-bit application on the local computer, Visual Studio uses remote debugging to connect between WOW64 and the 64-bit application on the same computer.
+For more information, see Debugging on a 64-Bit Platform.
 The remote debugging components will be installed automatically when you install Visual Studio on the computer.

 In either case, installing remote debugging on a 64-bit computer installs both the 32-bit and the 64-bit versions of the Remote Debugging Monitor.
 To debug a 64-bit application, you must use the correct version, which is Remote Debugger (x64) on the Start menu.
 For information about how to install 64-bit remote debugging components, see How to: Set Up Remote Debugging.

 Debugging 64-bit code is almost identical to debugging 32-bit code.
 One difference is that Edit and Continue is not available for 64-bit code.

 Mixed-mode debugging (calls from native code to managed code, or vice versa) is supported for x64 processes, if the managed code uses Microsoft .NET Framework version 4 or later.

 Mixed-mode debugging is not supported for IA64 processes or for x64 processes that use .NET Framework versions earlier than 4.0.

 To start the 64-bit Remote Debugging Monitor

 Click Start, point to All Programs, point to Microsoft Visual Studio 2010, point to Visual Studio Tools, and then click Remote Debugger (x64) or Remote Debugger (IA64).